vcato/practical_tdd/README.md

 - **No unnecessary code** -- You still only write code to satisfy tests.
 The draft is just a sketch; verified code still requires an example.
 - **Perspective** -- You still write examples before the fix is "live," keeping you focused on results.
 - **Testability** -- You still bring in tests early, while your design is still easy to change.
-- **The red-green proof** -- State III (fix off, test on) forces you to see the test fail.
-If it doesn't fail, your test isn't testing what you think it is.
+- **Verified Examples** -- State III (fix off, test on) forces you to see the test fail.
+If it doesn't fail, your example isn't demonstrating what you think it is.

 This technique doesn't replace [TDD's three laws](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)—it's a way to follow them when you don't yet know what to test.